IrcDotNet/IrcDotNet/doc/DevelopReadme.md

  - `ReleaseGithubDoc`: pushes the documentation to github
  - `Release`: a marker like "All"

-You can execute all steps until a given point with `./build #Step#` (replace #Step# with `Test_40` to execute `Clean`, `RestorePackages`, `SetVersions`, ..., `Test_40`)
+You can execute all steps until a given point with `./build #Step#`.
+(Replace `#Step#` with `Test_40` to execute `Clean`, `RestorePackages`, `SetVersions`, etc.)

-You can execute a single step with `build #Step#_single`: For example to build the nuget packages you can just invoke `./build NuGet_single`

-> Of course you need to have the appropriate dlls in place (otherwise the Nuget package creation will fail); ie have build IRC.Net before.
+You can execute a single step with `build #Step#_single`.
+For example, to build the NuGet packages you can just invoke `./build NuGet_single`.
+Of course, you need to have the appropriate DLLs already in place (otherwise the NuGet package creation will fail); this can be ensured simply by building IRC.NET previously.

-There is another (hidden) step `CleanAll` which will clean everything up (even build dependencies and the downloaded Nuget.exe), this step is only needed when build dependencies change. `git clean -d -x -f` is also a good way to do that
+There is another (hidden) step named `CleanAll` which will clean everything up (even build dependencies and the downloaded `nuget.exe`), this step is only needed when build dependencies change.
+Alternatively, you can run `git clean -d -x -f` from the shell.

-## Visual Studio / Monodevelop
+## Visual Studio / MonoDevelop

-As mentioned above you need to `build` at least once before you can open the solution file (`src/IrcDotNet.sln`) with Visual Studio / Monodevelop.
+As mentioned above you need to `build` at least once before you can open the solution file (`src/IrcDotNet.sln`) with Visual Studio / MonoDevelop.

 The default is that Visual Studio is configured for the latest build (`net45`).
-If you want to build another target with Visual Studio / Monodevelop do the following:
+If you want to build another target with Visual Studio / MonoDevelop do the following:

- - Close the solution
+ - Close the solution.
- - Open `src/buildConfig.targets` and change the `CustomBuildName` entry (near the top) to `sl40`, `net45` or `net40`.
+ - Open `src/buildConfig.targets` and change the `CustomBuildName` entry to `sl40`, `net45` or `net40`.
    The line should then look like this:

    ```markup